equodev/eclipse-ai-example/README.md

 If it's not working for you, make sure to click the <img src="images/tabnine-logo.png" height="16px">**Tabnine Starter** in the bottom right and login to your Tabnine account.

-There is another
+There is another plugin to watch in this space called [`eclipse.copilot`](https://github.com/vgcpge/eclipse.copilot).
+It doesn't support copilot-style "ghost text" yet, but you might prefer the GitHub Copilot completions over Tabnine.

 ## ChatGPT (inside the IDE)

 When it comes to chat-based tools, the trick is to say "this is the code I have, this what I want you to do with it".
-It's shocking how effective it is.
+It is shocking how effective it is.

 ![ChatGPT for generating a unit test](images/chatgpt-junit.gif)